 Paddy lived out his life with me.

 He laid down by putting his front legs out straight in front of him.
 He got up this way too.
-I rode him mostly at a walk and then later I and Paddy escorted my elderly (80 plus) neighbour “Jud” and his (30 plus) horse “Bud”.
-I took coffee in a thermos and we’d ride up the hill to some tree and get off to drink and eat cookies and tell stories.
+I rode him mostly at a walk, and then later Paddy, and I escorted my elderly (80 plus) neighbour “Jud” and his (30 plus) horse “Bud”.
+I took coffee in a thermos, and we’d ride up the hill to some tree and get off to drink and eat cookies and tell stories.
 Carrots for the horses.

-The night Paddy left the stars were around the moon in a special way.
+The night Paddy left, the stars seem magnified around the moon.

-It made me think he wasn’t wasting any time on getting over to the other side.
+It made me think he wasn’t wasting any time getting over to the other side.
 I told my friend Wendy about Paddy and a poem I wrote for his earlier, barbwire backup, at the ranch with Albert.
-Her illustration of Paddy is here along with my poem.
+Her illustration of Paddy is here, along with my poetry.